 For decades, women have been struggling with rigid social restrictions and fighting for equal rights.
-With the industrial revolution came the shift from farming to manufacture and labor.
-For some time, taking part at these jobs was exclusive to men.
+With the industrial revolution came the shift from farming to manufacture and labour.
+For some time, taking part in these jobs was exclusive to men.
 A bit by bit, that has changed thanks to the effort of many inspiring women who believed in empowering women.
 Lately, business women have been conquering the entrepreneurship world and achieving high scores too.
 Women entrepreneurship has been proving itself successful, and in many cases, accomplishing more than men.
 Some stories are truly inspiring in the way those women have overcome difficulties.
-This article shall shed the light the on some of these inspiring stories so that we may understand the challenges facing women entrepreneurship and why some women are still insecure about succeeding in business.
+This article shall shed light on some of these inspiring stories so that we may understand the challenges facing women entrepreneurship and why some women are still insecure about succeeding in business.

 History and Background

 For many years, gender roles have assigned a “domestic” role for women, while men were required to support their family financially.
 During the twentieth century, and especially after World War II, the world has witnessed revolutionary changes in the status of women in business.
 Women started to defy the patriarchal culture which limited their educational and professional progress, and therefore, hindered them from competing with men.
 In 2012, “126 million women entrepreneurs were starting or running new businesses in 67 economies.”
 This number may look small when compared to the number of men entrepreneurship.
 However, this number represents a huge leap compared to how the market looked like seventy years ago.
-According to the Catalyst, women represent about forty six percent of the workforce.
+According to the Catalyst, women represent about forty-six percent of the workforce.
 Today, women are present in every field, assuming managerial positions, and receiving the highest degrees from the fanciest universities.

 What Are the Challenges Facing Women Entrepreneurship?